 Ingredients

-• 6 oz chocolate chips or chopped chocolate (I like to use bittersweet chocolate, about 60%)
+• 150 grams (1 cup, 6 ounces) chocolate chips or chopped chocolate, I like to use bittersweet chocolate about 60%

-• 5 oz (10 TBSP) unsalted butter, cut into pieces
+• 140 grams (10 tablespoons) unsalted butter, cut into pieces

 Instructions

-2. Grease 6- ramekins (5 or 6 oz size) well with butter or non-stick spray.
-I used glass but you could also use ceramic or metal disposable ramekins.
-Note: If you are not baking these immediately, you should also dust the ramekins lightly with flour or with cocoa powder to help prevent sticking after baked.
+4. Grease 6 oven-safe ramekins (each ramekin should hold 5-6 ounces) well with butter or non-stick spray.
+Note: If you are not baking these immediately, you should also dust the ramekins lightly with flour or cocoa powder to help prevent sticking.

-3. Place the chocolate chips and the butter in a heavy bottom pot over the lowest heat on the stove.
-Stir continuously until meted and completely smooth.
+1. Place the chocolate chips or chopped chocolate (150 grams/ 1 cup) and the diced unsalted butter in a heavy bottom pot over low heat on the stovetop.
+Stir continuously until melted and completely smooth.
 Remove from the heat to cool slightly.

-4. In a large bowl, whisk together the whole eggs with the egg yolks.
-Sift the powdered sugar into the egg mixture.
-Whisk until incorporated.
+2. In a large bowl, whisk together the eggs and egg yolks.
+Add the powdered sugar into the bowl and whisk until combined.

-5. Using a spoon or a rubber spatula, slowly stream the melted chocolate mixture into the egg mixture while stirring continuously.
+3. Using a rubber spatula, slowly stream the melted chocolate mixture into the egg mixture while stirring continuously.

-6. Add a large pinch of salt and the all-purpose flour into the bowl and stir just until combined.
+4. Add the salt (large pinch) and all-purpose flour (60 grams/ ½ cup) into the bowl and stir just until combined.

-7. Divide the batter evenly among the ramekins.
+5. Divide the batter evenly among the prepared ramekins.

-8. If baking immediately: Bake at 450F for 12-13 minutes, until the edges are set but the middle is still jiggly.
+6. If baking immediately: Bake for 12-13 minutes until the edges are set but the middle is still jiggly.

-9. If baking later in the day: Place a piece of plastic wrap loosely over the ramekins and refrigerate until ready to bake.
+7. If baking later in the day: Place a piece of plastic wrap loosely over the ramekins and refrigerate until ready to bake.
 Remove from the refrigerator 20 minutes before going into the oven to take the chill off the ramekins.
-Bake at 450F for 13-14 minutes, until the edges are set but the middle is still jiggly.
+Bake for 13-14 minutes until the edges are set but the middle is still jiggly.

-10. Place a plate over top of the ramekin and quickly, but carefully, flip the ramekin and plate over to turn out the cake.
+8. Immediately after coming out of the oven, place a plate over top of the ramekin and quickly (but carefully) flip the ramekin and plate over to turn out the cake.